kubernetes/minikube/docs/reusing_the_docker_daemon.md

 Remember to turn off the _imagePullPolicy:Always_, as otherwise Kubernetes won't use images you built locally.

+## Method 2: With minikube registry addon

-Another approach is to enable minikube registry addons and then push images directly into registry.
-Steps for this approach is as follows:
+Enable minikube registry addon and then push images directly into registry.
+Steps are as follows:

+For illustration purpose, we will assume that minikube VM has one of the ip from `192.168.39.0/24` subnet.
+If you have not overridden these subnets as per [networking guide](https://github.com/kubernetes/minikube/blob/master/docs/networking.md), you can find out default subnet being used by minikube for a specific OS and driver combination [here](https://github.com/kubernetes/minikube/blob/dfd9b6b83d0ca2eeab55588a16032688bc26c348/pkg/minikube/cluster/cluster.go#L408) which is subject to change.
+Replace `192.168.39.0/24` with appropriate values for your environment wherever applicable.

 Ensure that docker is configured to use `192.168.39.0/24` as insecure registry.
 Refer [here](https://docs.docker.com/registry/insecure/) for instructions.